viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 If you want authenticate terrafrom cloud by using CLI in your system terminal

 1. terraform login --> Do you want to proceed --> yes --> Terraform must now open a web browser to the tokens page for app.terraform.io.
-2. Generate a token using your browser, and copy-paste it into the CLI terminal.
+2. Generate a api token using your browser, and copy-paste it into the CLI terminal.
 3. terraform init
 4. terraform plan
 5. terraform apply